ULL-ESIT-GRADOII-TFG/alejandro-gonzalez-software/README.md

 ## Release Notes
 ### 1.0.0

-Initial release of Web Bookmarks
+Initial release of Web Bookmarks.

 ### 1.0.2
-Fixed Import and Export Functionality on Windows Platform
+Fixed Import and Export Functionality on Windows Platform.

+### 1.1.1
+#### Added
+Added the functionality of having folders in the bookmarks.
+#### Changed
+There is a new JSON Structure for the bookmarks JSON file to match the new forlder functionality.
 -----------------------------------------------------------------------------------------------------------